mrtj/pyncoin/README.md

 The blockchain is not persisted by the node, it is kept only in the memory.

-pynaive also manages a WebSocket interface to communcicate with peer nodes.
+pyncoin also manages a WebSocket interface to communcicate with peer nodes.

 ## Getting Started

 ### Dependencies

-pynaive depends on the following python libraries:
+pyncoin depends on the following python libraries:

  - [twisted](https://github.com/twisted/twisted)
  - [autobahn](https://github.com/crossbario/autobahn-python)
  - [flask](https://github.com/pallets/flask)
  - [bitstring](https://github.com/scott-griffiths/bitstring)

-pynaive is developed and tested on python 3.
+pyncoin is developed and tested on python 3.

 ### Installing